 You can go ahead with the following two approaches when you decide to integrate Magento and Drupal and embrace a headless commerce architecture:

-- Side-By-Side Integration: In this approach, Magento handles the eCommerce store, and Drupal takes care of the content; both platforms exist on the public internet.
-Both Drupal 9 and Magento serve pages of the digital experience to the end-user in case of the side-by-side approach.
+In this approach, Magento handles the eCommerce store, and Drupal takes care of the content; both platforms exist on the public internet.
+Both Drupal 9 and Magento serve pages of the digital experience to the end-user in the side-by-side approach.

-- Headless Commerce Integration: In this approach, Drupal acts as a frontend of the website and Magento as the cart backend.
+In this approach, Drupal acts as a front-end of the website and Magento as the cart back-end.
 Visitors will always experience Drupal.
-In a headless integrated approach, the end-user interacts with Drupal, even in the shopping cart, which means Drupal 8 serves every page in your site.
+In a headless integrated approach, the end-user interacts with Drupal, even in the shopping cart, which means Drupal 8 serves every page on your site.

-In a headless commerce Magento integrated approach, the end-user interacts with Drupal, even in the shopping cart, which means Drupal 9 serves every page in your site.
+In the Magento headless commerce integrated approach, the end-user interacts with Drupal, even in the shopping cart, which means Drupal 9 serves every page on your site.